tufstraka/Bounty-Hunter/docs/SETUP.md

-# Bounty Hunter Setup Guide
+# FixFlow Setup Guide

 ## Overview

-This guide will walk you through setting up the Bounty Hunter system for your GitHub repositories.
+This guide will walk you through setting up the FixFlow system for your GitHub repositories.

 ## Prerequisites